-Tracing the broad development in art, design and architecture from the classical period through to the Renaissance, this course will offer an analytical survey of images, objects and buildings that seeks to explain the historical, cultural and social contexts of the production of art broadly defined and to offer a means of understanding stylistic change and its meanings.
-Prerequisite: None
+Tracing the broad development in art, design and architecture from the classical period through to the Renaissance, this course will offer an analytical survey of images, objects and buildings that

 FSN 199 Fashion: The Industry

 This course is an overview of fashion, from its history, cyclical nature and development to the materials, producers, and retailers who impact the business on a global level.
 The latest industry trends impacting the people, principles, practices, and techniques of fashion business will be explained.
 Prerequisite: None